JiaziChen111/Ch_Synthetic/README.md

 # Ch_Synthetic

 The files in this folder are provided to allow the replication of the results in "Term Premia in Emerging Markets" by Pavel Solís
-Alternative title: International Bond Risk Premia Implications of Deviations from Covered Interest Rate Parity
+Alternative title: International Bond Risk Premia Implications of Deviations from Covered Interest Rate Parity.

 ## SYSTEM FEATURES
 -------------------------------------------------------------------------------------
-The results in the paper were generated using the following
+The results in the paper were generated using the following:
 - Operating system: macOS High Sierra 10.14.3
 - Software: Matlab R2018b, Stata 15
-- Add-ons: Matlab Financial Toolbox, Excel add-in for Bloomberg
+- Add-ons: Financial Toolbox of Matlab, outreg2 for Stata, Excel add-in for Bloomberg
 - Restricted data sources: Bloomberg terminal, Thomson Reuters Datastream
 - Expected running time: Pre-Analysis (XX min/hr), only if replicated from scratch (i.e. using data directly downloaded from Bloomberg and Datastream); Analysis (XX min/hr)

 ## CONTENTS OF THE MAIN FOLDER